skills/connect-the-dots/README.md

 3. Click `_sidebar.md` to view the file
 4. On the top right side of the file, click **Blame** to see the details of the most recent revision
 5. Click the commit message, `add sidebar to documentation` to see the commit details
-6. Copy some part of the SHA (at least the first 6 characters of the 40 character hexadecimal string listed after `commit`)
+6. Copy the first seven characters of the SHA (the first 7 characters of the 40 character hexadecimal string listed after `commit`)
-7. Comment, to start the conversation, (at least the first 6 characters of) the SHA in **this issue**
+7. Comment on issue #2 by adding the SHA from step 6 as a comment text and click on "Comment" button

 </details>